status-im/pm/notes/transcript11.md

 Ricardo: I think some of the ULC improvements they can also be used for the mail servers improvements, getting rid of the mail servers, because it seems to solve the same problem, but instead of solving the story of messages, this is network, so kind of similar problem in my point of view.

 Igor: I don't see how, because essentially what is ALS is, ALS is normal ethereum client but with smaller receipt sizes that you download, you don't download all the data, only selected data, but still verified.
-ULC is the same as LESS, except verification of blocks code locally you call some RPC method to some other node that returns the hash or something.
+ULC is the same as LES, except verification of blocks code locally you call some RPC method to some other node that returns the hash or something.

 48:00 - 49:00